Kitware/ParaView/Documentation/release/dev/ConnectionTimeoutImprovements.md

 * Adding a new `timeout` attribute on the XML of the **server** and connect it to the timeout spinbox in the UI

 This new parameter let you control how long will the client try to connect to the server, in seconds.
+Default is 60 for standard connection and infinite for reverse connection.
 You can now write:
 ```
   <Server name="SimpleServer" configuration="" resource="cs://localhost:11111" timeout="15">